pradeepks8376/ESG_Assignment/esg-assignment-service/README.md

     mvn clean install
     ```

-# CSV to REST API Java Application Project
+# esg-assignment-service

 ## Project Setup

 1. Clone the repository
-2. Navigate to the project directory
+2. Navigate to the project directory esg-assignment-service
 3. Run `mvn clean install` to build the project

 ## Running the Application

 - Run the application using your IDE or `mvn spring-boot:run`
-- Run the Console application ConsoleInput.java to load CSV file to h2 database
+- Run the Console application com.esg.input.ConsoleInput.java to load CSV file to h2 database

+## Main Java files used
+- EsgAssignmentServiceApplication is the Spring Boot class
+- CustomerController is the Rest Controller present in package com.esg.controller

 ## REST API Endpoints